Even if there’s a will in place, many families still end up fighting over an estate after their loved ones die.

 Seek Legal Help

-If you are unable to come to an agreement over an estate on your own, contact an estate planning and probate lawyer at O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002 (toll-free) and discuss your legal options today.
+If you are unable to come to an agreement over an estate on your own, contact an estate planning and probate lawyer at O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002 (toll-free) and discuss your legal options today.